7mind/izumi/doc/microsite/src/main/tut/distage/advanced-features.md

 e.g. If `C` depends on `B` depends on `A`, autoset order is: `A, B, C`, to start call: `A, B, C`, to close call: `C, B, A`.
 When using an auto-set for finalization, you must `.reverse` the autoset.

-Note: Auto-Sets are assembled *after* @ref[Garbage Collection](advanced-features.md#dependency-pruning), they are assembled *after* garbage collection is done, as such they can't contain garbage by construction.
-Because of that they also cannot be used as GC Roots.
+Note: Auto-Sets are assembled *after* @ref[Garbage Collection](advanced-features.md#dependency-pruning), as such they cannot contain garbage by construction.
+Because of this they effectively cannot be used as GC Roots.

 Further reading: